jackpocket/android-scratchoff/readme.md

 ### Layout Setup

-First, you need a parent `ViewGroup` that supports vertical stacking, like a `RelativeLayout`.
-That parent `ViewGroup` should consist of 2 sub-layouts:
+First, you need a parent `ViewGroup` that can vertically stack:

 1. a behind-View to be revealed
 2. a foreground-View to be scratched away

-Here is a simple example using the `ScratchableLinearLayout`:
+Here is an example using the `ScratchableLinearLayout`:

 ```xml
 <RelativeLayout